Firm settles Massachusetts probe over anti-abortion ads sent to phones

 "Their right to free speech should not be marginalized because government officials do not agree with the message of their advertisement," he said.

 Abortion is one of the most politically divisive issues in the United States.
-Supporters of abortion rights see them as fundamental to women.
-Opponents say the procedure is akin to murder.
+Supporters of abortion rights see them as fundamental to women, while opponents say the procedure is akin to murder.

-The settlement spotlighted the privacy issues inherent in geofencing, which allows marketers to target users visiting specific spots with tailor-made advertising.
+The settlement spotlighted the privacy issues inherent in geofencing, a location-based mobile service that allows marketers to target users visiting specific spots with tailor-made advertising.

-According to court papers, a Christian adoption agency and a California-based network of crisis pregnancy centers hired Copley in 2015 to send ads to "abortion-minded women" at reproductive health clinics.
+According to Healey's office, a Christian adoption agency and a California-based network of crisis pregnancy centers hired Copley in 2015 to send ads to "abortion-minded women" at or near waiting rooms of reproductive health clinics.

-To do this, Copley created virtual "fences" around reproductive health centers and methadone clinics in New York City; Pittsburgh; Richmond, Virginia; Columbus, Ohio; and St. Louis, court papers said.
+To do this, Copley created virtual "fences" at or near Planned Parenthood facilities, reproductive health centers and methadone clinics in New York City; Pittsburgh; Richmond, Virginia; Columbus, Ohio; and St. Louis, Healey's office said.

-Flynn said Copley could set up virtual fences around Planned Parenthood clinics, hospitals and doctors' offices that perform abortions, court papers said.

 When someone entered a designated area, Copley tagged that person's smartphone or other internet-enabled device and sent the advertisements to it, Healey said.